 “Magnificent,” Drystan says, and I can only nod in agreement.

 But then my sharp eyes spot something behind them, and the furious hammering in my chest slows.
 Disappointment seeps through me as I watch the seventh swan, its wings beating furiously as it tries to catch up to the flock.

-"It's not them."
 I am reluctant to say it, but he needs to know.
-The tale is very specific: seven brothers but only six turned to swans.
+The tale is very specific: seven brothers, but only six turned to swans.

 The swans come closer and closer.
-One turns its head and its profile is sharp against the setting sun.
-It seems to look back at the swan that's fast catching up to them, and I'm sure I see its beak open and close.
-Encouraging or scolding, I can't tell.
+One turns its head, its profile sharp against the setting sun.
+It seems to look back at the swan fast catching up to them, and I’m sure I see its beak open and close.
+Encouraging or scolding, I can’t tell.

-Now they are close enough that I can see their eyes, their beaks.
+Now they are close enough to see their eyes, their beaks.
 I fancy I even see a feather that comes unattached from a wing and drifts lazily down to land on the water.
 Drystan and I stand tall as we watch their progress.